sgmurphy/wordpress-plugins/advanced-iframe/readme.txt

 - New: iframe_height_ratio is now available in the free version!
 This enables you now to include responsive videos without the pro version.
 See the demo here: https://www.tinywebgallery.com/blog/advanced-iframe/advanced-iframe-pro-demo/responsive-videos
 - New: iframe_height_ratio can now also be defined in a more common way: 16:9.
 The ratio with : as separator.
 The old way was the other way around 0.5625.
 Both settings are still supported.
 See the demo here: https://www.tinywebgallery.com/blog/advanced-iframe/advanced-iframe-pro-demo/responsive-videos
 - New: You can use the title of the iframe for the parent.
 After the iframe is loaded the title will be updated in the browser.
 This feature works on the same and the remote domain with the external workaround.
 The attribute for the shortcode and the external workaround is: is use_iframe_title_for_parent.
 Working examples can be found as part of this demos 32 and 33 https://www.tinywebgallery.com/blog/advanced-iframe/advanced-iframe-pro-demo/add-iframe-url-to-parent
 - New: Minimizer is back.
-Now the new url is used and also a fall back was implemented which uses now the the not minimized file in case of a problem.
+Now the new URL is used and also a fall back was implemented which uses now the the not minimized file in case of a problem.
 - New: Improved validation of change_iframe_links. if change_iframe_links is empty but other settings are done an error is reported
 - New: Improved validation of iframe_content_id and iframe_content_styles.
 Now also a error is shown when iframe_content_styles is set and iframe_content_id not.
 - New: , is now trimmed at the beginning and the end of all attributes. , at the end of jquery selectors make them invalid otherwise.